-Head of the Graduate School, Assistant Head of the Graduate School, and the three doctoral coordinators, chosen from those who sit on GSB, one of whom acts as Chair.
+Head of the Graduate School, Assistant Head of the Graduate School, and the three doctoral coordinators, one from each college and chosen from those who sit on GSB.
+The Assistant Head of the Graduate School is the Chair.

 The committee monitors progression, makes decisions on applications for suspensions, extensions, and MCs, and discusses regulatory changes before making recommendations to the GSB.
-This academic year the chair of RDPC is Sylvia Shaw.